gurkanwall/CSIS3300-FinalProject/README.md

 # CSIS3300-FinalProject
-Hotel Management group project using SQL in Python
+Hotel Management group project using SQL in Python with AWS Cloud9